KelvinTegelaar/CIPP/docs/user/user-documentation/index.md

 * You must be a global Admin and in the 'AdminAgents' group to perform this.
 * Go to your CIPP instance and click on GDAP -> Migration Wizard.
 Click the button to enable the migration API.
-  * if the enable API wizard fails, execute the manual instructions given by the application and continue with the steps below.
+  * if the enable API wizard fails, execute the manual instructions given by the application and continue with the steps below to add the permissions to the application.
 * Follow the link returned by the application, or go to your Secure Application Model app in Azure.
 * Click on API Permissions
 * Click on Add and choose "APIs My organization uses"